 Robot Larry 3000, who is sent back in time to correct history’s errors, and his two partners, Otto Osworth and Buck Tuddrussel.

 Time Squad is set in a future where history has been turned into a complete mess, due to the interference of time-traveling villains.
-In order to fix the timeline, Larry 3000 and his partners travel back in time to stop these villains and set history back on track.
+To fix the timeline, Larry 3000 and his partners travel back in time to stop these villains and set history back on track.

 30. Bolts & Blip (2010-2011)